dougbinks/enkiTS/README.md

 As this was originally written before widespread decent C++11 support for atomics and threads, these are implemented here per-platform only supporting Windows, Linux and OSX on Intel x86 / x64.

-Very much a work in progress ATM, first commit only Windows only build and tested so far.
+Very much a work in progress ATM, currently only Windows and Linux build and are tested.

 The example code requires C++ 11 for chrono.

 ## To Do

-* Complete build, test and fix for Linux and OSX.
+* Complete build, test and fix for OSX.
 * Documentation.
 * Add a profile header for support of various profiling libraries such as [ITT](https://software.intel.com/en-us/articles/intel-itt-api-open-source), [Remotery](https://github.com/dougbinks/Remotery), [InsightProfile](https://github.com/kayru/insightprofiler), [MicroProfile](https://bitbucket.org/jonasmeyer/microprofile) and potentially [Telemetry](http://www.radgametools.com/telemetry.htm).
 * Lambda support where compiler supports them.